bardsley/merseysidelatinfestival/README.md

 - [x] Do we need phone number on login
 - [x] Student prices into checkout
 - [x] Signout errors - Sort of fixed, redirect if a page doesn't exist
+- [ ] Logout causes errors
+- [ ] Return on unfiltered shouldn't auto sets
+- [ ] Swap meal preferences admin only ¿Could this not use the same endpoint?
+Yes

 Connor
 ------